Gerhard Schmidhuber

-Gerhard Schmidhuber (9 April 1894 – 11 February 1945) was a German general during World War II.
-He was born in Saxony and in 1914 was a reserve officer in the Imperial German Army.
-He left the army in 1920 and rejoined in 1934.
+Gerhard Karl Egon Schmidhuber (9 April 1894 – 11 February 1945) was a German general during World War II.

+Life

+Schmidhuber was born in Saxony, achieved his Abitur in March 1914 and joined the Royal Saxon 12th Infantry Regiment No. 177 on 1 March 1914 as a one-year volunteer to fulfill his compulsory military service before beginning his studies.
+Then the First World War broke out, and on 2 August 1914, he was sent to the front.
+On 26 September 1914, he was wounded near Chevreux during the First Battle of the Aisne (rifle shot to the right shoulder).
+In September 1915, he was commissioned as a 2nd Lieutenant of the Reserves.
+He left the army in 1920 and became a businessman, father and eventually took over the factory of his father.

+He rejoined in 1933.
 He had served in both France and in the Soviet Union campaigns as a battalion and regimental commander.
+On 18 November 1941, he was severely wounded (shot through both jaws) at the Eastern Front.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 Schmidhuber was commanding officer of the 13th Panzer Division during World War II.
 When the Germans occupied Hungary in 1944, Schmidhuber was supreme commander of German army forces in that country.
-According to Pál Szalai, he prevented the liquidation of Budapest Jewish ghetto by Hungarian Arrow Cross gangs, although his exact role remains disputed.
-Schmidhuber was killed in action in the Battle of Budapest during an escape attempt at the end of the battle.
+According to Pál Szalai, he prevented the liquidation of Budapest Jewish ghetto by Hungarian Arrow Cross militias, although his exact role remains disputed.

+Death

+General Schmidhuber was killed in action in the Battle of Budapest during an escape attempt at the end of the battle.